mysteryven/wenyan-rs/README.md

 ## Differences

-The [Online IDE](https://ide.wy-lang.org/) has many friendly enhances, but some of my rules may be stricter for ease of implementation.
+The [Online IDE](https://ide.wy-lang.org/) has many friendly enhances, but some of my rules may be more strict for ease of implementation.

-Treats single [data](https://wy-lang.org/spec.html#data) as expression and will pushed into stack.
+Treats single [data](https://wy-lang.org/spec.html#data) as expression and will be pushed into stack.

 ```bash
 吾有一數曰五名之曰「甲」